AndriousSolutions/mvc_pattern/README.md

 ![myhomepage](https://user-images.githubusercontent.com/32497443/47261691-e4031d80-d4a2-11e8-8d57-edf48a7949ae.jpg)
 It does separate the ‘roles of responsibility’ a little more, doesn’t it?
 After all, it is the View that’s concerned with the interface.
 It would know best when to rebuild, no?
-Regardless, with this plugin, such things are left to the developer.
+Regardless, with this package, such things are left to the developer.
 Also, notice what I did with the app’s title?
 I created a static String field in the MyApp class called, title.
 It’s named ‘MyApp’ after all—It should know its own title.